 The ISRC and school psycho-educational consultant will analyze the ability test scores and teacher ratings to determine whether a student will be best supported by differentiated instruction within the regular classroom programming (Tier 1) or through the In School Enhanced Learning Program (Tier 2).
 The degree of differentiation of the content, process, product and/or evaluation will be determined by the learner’s needs and interests.

 If the ISRC believes the student may qualify as Exceptional Intellectual - Gifted (Tier 3), the students will be asked to complete an individual psycho-educational assessment.

 Enhanced Learning Classes are located in various Peel schools, and may not be in your child’s home school.
 These are regional programs and locations may change over time.
 Transportation is available for students who meet the distance requirements.

-As of September 2017, the school boundaries for Enhanced Learning Classes have changed.
+Effective September 2020, the school boundaries for Enhanced Learning Classes have changed.
 To find out where your child's Enhanced Learning Classes will take place, click on the enhanced learning school boundaries below or view the

 Enhanced learning boundaries map.

 For more information, talk to your child’s teacher, principal, special education teacher, or the board’s Special Education Coordinator at 905-890-1010 (or 1-800-668-1146) ext.
 2357.